 Do you have any symptoms such as discharge, pus, soreness or pain coming from the area of your penis, balls or arse?
 Or have you been contacted from a sexual partner regarding an STI?

-LOCATIONS AND OPENING HOURS
+LOCATIONS AND BOOKING HOURS

 222 King St. MON & TUE 4:15pm – 7:15pm

 167 Oxford St. MON – FRI 11:00am – 6:30pm & SAT 11:30am – 2:30pm.

 Rapid HIV testing is temporarily unavailable at Surry Hills due to EPIC-NSW Study enrollments.

 In order to end HIV by 2020, more guys need to get tested more often, but it's easy to forget when you last got an HIV test and when it's time to get the next one.

 Sign up to the 'Remind Me' service to receive e-mail or SMS reminders for your next HIV test.
 It's free, easy and confidential.
 If you are not sure how often you should get tested, click here to find out

 a[TEST] is a fast, free and confidential rapid HIV and sexually transmissible infection (STI) testing site, for gay men and provided by those who know them best.
 It is run by ACON in Surry Hills, Oxford St (Darlinghurst), Newtown, Kings Cross and other pop-up locations, in partnership with local sexual health clinics.

 Peer educators (gay guys) and nursing staff provide a friendly, welcoming and professional testing experience for gay men.
 Your entire appointment will take around 30 minutes, including getting your result for your rapid HIV test.